Belinda Clark AO was inducted into the Sport Australia Hall of Fame in 2011 as an Athlete Member for her contribution to the sport of cricket.

 - 2011: Inducted into the Sport Australia Hall of Fame

-- 2014: Inducted into the Australian Cricket Hall of Fame
+- 2014: Inaugural female inductee to the Australian Cricket Hall of Fame

-- 2018: Awarded Officer of the Order of Australia (AO)
+- 2018: Appointed an Officer of the Order of Australia (AO)